 TMJs, or temporomandibular joints, are located at the temporal bones in front of each ear, and connect your lower jaw to your skull.
-The joints allow your jaw to move up-and-down and side-to-side when you eat and speak.
+The joints allow your jaw to move up and down and side to side when you eat and speak.

 Detrimental Effects of Chronic Bruxism

-If bruxism is left untreated, the constant grinding could lead to severe complications.
-The friction can cause dental damages such as worn, cracked, fractured, and broken teeth.
+If bruxism is left untreated, the constant grinding could lead to severe complications beyond sore cheeks and temples.
+The friction can cause dental damages such as tooth sensitivity, wear, cracks, and broken teeth.
 The damage can expose your teeth’s vulnerable tissues to oral bacteria, increasing your risk of developing internal tooth infections (tooth decay).

 Causes of Bruxism

 Custom oral appliances work extremely well in most cases.
-However, patients who do not find sufficient relief from this type of device may explore other treatments, including:
+However, patients who do not find sufficient relief from jaw pain from this type of device may explore other treatments, including:

-- Dental crowns: If you already have dental damage due to bruxism, such as worn down enamel, dental crowns can restore your teeth to their original sizes.
+If you already have heavy wear or fractured teeth due to bruxism, dental crowns can restore your teeth.
 This can reduce the urge to grind or clench the teeth.
-However, if you choose dental crowns as a treatment option, we will likely recommend a custom guard to protect your investment.
+If you grind aggressively, most dentists recommend a custom guard to protect your remaining teeth.

-Aside from providing expert general, and restorative dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Our goal is have you fully recover from TMJ troubles.
 Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve the Chicago metropolitan area including the North Shore and Northwest suburbs.To schedule your next consultation, call our office today at (847) 234-0517.